 Lanka and use Sri Lanka as their imperialist ambitions.
 This danger has increased.
 Of course, the discussion in this House will wake up our nation.
 Our nation must be alert to this danger.
-AU partiotic and anti-imperialist forces must stand togther and show to the world, not only .that we are together in defending the rights of the Tamil minorities there---it is our primary duty-but also all other differences must be left out.
+All partiotic and anti-imperialist forces must stand togther and show to the world, not only that we are together in defending the rights of the Tamil minorities there-it is our primary duty-but also all other differences must be left out.
 I am very sorry if any hon.
 Member thinks that this is the time to attack this Government or that Government policy-a rotten way of betraying our country's interests.
-(Interruptions') We in Tamil Nadu or should anywhere stand together.
-After all, as against an imperialist danger, can. we say that it is the responsibility of the ruling party, the Indira Gandhi Government ?
-We may have thousands of grievances against Congress (I).
+(Interruptions) We in Tamil Nadu or anywhere should stand together.
+After all, as against an imperialist danger, can we say that it is the responsibility of the ruling party, the Indira Gandhi Government?
+We may have thousands of grievances against Congress(I).
 But that is a different matter.
 When the whole country is threatened, can we put our grievances against this Government on top, or should we look into the defence of the country?
-(Interritptions') I would appp^.1 tn A sertion and to all people ■ country to stand together face i at The threat has not to at.
-The threat has not face i decreased.
+(Interruptions) I would appeal to all section and to all people of our country to stand together to face the threat.
+The threat has not decreased.
 The threat is increasing.

-PROF. SOURENDRA BHATTA-(West CHARJEE Bengal): Mr Deputy Chairman, it is an expression of solidarity of the whole country on this particular----the participation, in-direct though it may be, of the Gov ernment of India-since all the Government of India offices, transport, railways, etc. have also been closed down for the day.
+PROF. SOURENDRA BHATTA-CHARJEE (West Bengal): Mr. Deputy Chairman, it is an expression of solidarity of the whole country on this particular-the participation, indirect though it may be, of the Gov ernment of India-since all the Government of India offices, transport, railways, etc. have also been closed down for the day.
 It is an expression of solidarity.
 But what is happening across the borders.
 The External Affairs Minister's statement naturally cannot give out everything.
 That is appreciated.
-But there are certain joints which emanate from the statenent given by him.
-I would put it sefire him in a question form.
-He tates that President Jayewardene reognizes the failures of implementation f long-standing Tamil grievances.
+But there are certain points which emanate from the statenent given by him.
+I would put it before him in a question form.
+He tates that President Jayewardene reognizes the failures of implementation long-standing Tamil grievances. l·₽

 Perhaps it is not only grievances but certain constitutional, political arrangements have not been implemented, regarding the rights of the Tamils in Jaffna and in Sri Lanka as a whole.
-What is Mr. President's perception on this particular point, and what hopes does he hold out of any implementation in future ?
-Has he any mind to implement that ?
-That question in-variably comes out of it.
-Mr. Malik referred to Srimovo-Shastri Aareement.
+What is Mr. President's perception on this particular point, and what hopes does he hold out of any implementation in future?
+Has he any mind to implement that?
+That question invariably comes out of it.
+Mr. Malik referred to Srimovo-Shastri Agreement.
 This is symptomatic of India's concern regarding Tamilians in Sri Lanka.
 It is not just a few Indian people there.
 It is the historical background.
 Therefore, that question is very important beacuse that is at the root of the recurrent trouble in Sri Lanka in which the Tamilians are regularly and chronically affected.
 That is one point and I do not know whether any clarification could be obtained from him.
 At the very beginning, Shri Sezhiyan raised another question.